-I recently went to a lush blogger event and wrote a post all about the evening, in case you haven’t had a look I will leave a link at the end of this post (spoiler: it was amazing).
-Anyway, in the comment section of that post a lovely reader suggested that I should do a brand insight on lush… so here we are.
+I recently went to a lush blogger event and wrote a post all about the evening, and in the comment section of that post a lovely reader suggested that I should do a lush brand insight… so here we are.
 Lush is one of my favourite brands and has been for a long time, and because of that I have tried most of the products available (sorry bank account!).
-This post would go on forever if I talked about every single product I have tried so I have narrowed it down so I discuss a few of my absolute favourites instead of everything really briefly.
+This post would go on forever if I talked about every single product I have tried so I have narrowed it down so I discuss a few of my absolute favourites for this lush brand insight instead of everything really briefly.

 For anyone who isn’t aware, lush is a UK based all natural shop of handmade products.
 Launched in 1994, this ethical company have expanded their range hugely recently and have also launched shops in other countries as well as the UK.
 So in short they are a pretty huge deal and I can completely see why.
 It is instantly recognisable and you can smell the classic scent of the shop before you even see the shop itself.
 The fun doesn’t stop there because as soon as you step into the store it is an array of colours and scents.
 I have found that shopping at lush is just as much an experience as the shopping itself, as the staff are always so friendly and constantly demonstrating products etc. I could spend hours in a lush store!

-The most classic product from lush has to be the bath bombs.
+The most classic product from lush has to be the bath bombs, so they had to feature on this lush brand insight.
 I feel like most people have had one and if you haven’t heard of them then where have you been?
 I love them for a pamper evening, as they are such good quality and seem like a really nice product.
 There are so many different scents and textures and colours, that there really is something to suit everyone.
 I personally like the ones that make my bath really pretty, so ‘intergalactic’ and ‘shoot for the stars’ are amongst my all time favourites.
 If you are looking for a beautiful scent, I would recommend ‘dragons egg’ (a really fresh lemon scent) or ‘big blue’, which is actually the scent that they use at the lush spa for the treatments.

 As part of my gift bag for the lush event I got gifted a couple of bath bombs and since writing my last post I have had the opportunity to try them.
 There was the ‘yellow submarine’ and ‘metamorphosis’, and even though they were launched at a similar time they are completely different styles.
 I really like how metamorphosis is a deep coloured bath bomb because its rare you get dark (almost black) coloured ones, however overall I think I prefer yellow submarine.
 This is because I prefer the fresh and quite tropical scent, and the colour is perfect for summer… plus look how cute it is!